 Put very simply, cash flow is the movement of money in and out of your business.
 Money comes in when customers pay for the work you’ve done for them, and it goes out to pay for the things you need to run your business.

-I read this saying somewhere a few years ago which rings true: “The pen is mightier than the sword.
-The soldiers fight the war but politicians win the war when the other side signs submission.”
-That’s a lot of gobbledygook and it probably doesn’t make much sense so let me rephrase it in layman’s terms: in any business, the only lever that releases cashflow is when the data is entered and the invoice is sent.
-Until then, any work you might have done is worthless.
+I read this saying somewhere a few years ago which rings true: “The pen is mightier than the sword."
+You might be wondering what that has to do with cash flow, or running a trades business for that matter, but think about it this way.
+You can spend all day working on the tools or “wielding your sword”, but until the paperwork is signed and delivered it isn’t worth anything.
 Yep, let me say that again: the work is worthless until the invoice is sent.
+The lever that releases cash flow is simple, it’s triggered when the data is entered and the invoice is sent.
 The recurring cash flow problem I had in my business stemmed from this issue, and I know plenty of others who have been in this position too.